ursooperduper/ursooperduper-site-old/_posts/2014-10-01-soundtracks-for-coding.md

 ### Scores for Melancholy/Introspection/Dark Times

-If you're having a rough day, just had your dream feature scrapped from the product backlog, or want to wallow a bit as your untangle ten year old PHP that you're boss' nephew wrote "in a weekend because he's a genius"?
+If you're having a rough day, just had your dream feature scrapped from the product backlog, or want to wallow a bit as your untangle ten year old PHP that your boss' nephew wrote "in a weekend because he's a genius"?
 The melancholy/introspective playlist is for you.
 I can't promise you won't shed a tear.

 **[Scores for Melancoly/Introspection](http://open.spotify.com/user/121146772/playlist/1eZrnuOD12v9uEtr6FCuEg)**